lightly-ai/lightly/docs/source/docker/advanced/active_learning.rst

 Learn more about the concept of active learning scores:
 :ref:`lightly-active-learning-scorers`.

+.. warning:: Note that active learning requires a minimum
+    docker of version 2.2.
+You can check your docker version by running the :ref:`ref-docker-setup-sanity-check`.

 Prerequisites
 --------------
 In order to do active learning with Lightly, you will need the following things: